Ms. JD envisions a world where every woman is afforded the opportunity to design and realize her legal career without limits.

-Ms. JD is a nonprofit, nonpartisan organization dedicated to the success of women in law school and the legal profession.
-Ms. JD is governed by a volunteer Board of Directors comprised of law students and recent graduates and an Executive Director.
+Ms. JD is a nonprofit, nonpartisan organization dedicated to the success of aspiring and early career women lawyers.
+Ms. JD is governed by a volunteer Board of Directors comprised of law students and recent graduates and supported by a small team of staff members.
 Founded at Stanford Law School in 2006 by a group of female law students from Boalt Hall (UC Berkeley), Cornell, Georgetown, Harvard, NYU, Stanford, UCLA, UT Austin, the University of Chicago, the University of Michigan, the University of Virginia, and Yale, Ms. JD is a 501(c)(3) incorporated in California.